 When many CIOs and business leaders hear the term “Digital Transformation,” they most often think of new technology.
 And, although being up-to-date is crucial, it doesn’t mean you must rip and replace your legacy systems completely.
 In fact, doing so might lead to Digital Transformation failure rather than success.

 It may be tempting to wipe the slate clean and begin afresh, but is it truly necessary?
 Can you update your company’s legacy enterprise resource planning (ERP) systems and technology in a cost-effective and low-risk manner?
-In this article, we’ll give you our take on legacy software modernization and how to do it in the right way.
+In this article, we’ll give you our take on legacy software modernization, replacing legacy systems, and how to approach legacy systems in the right way.

-What Are Legacy Systems and What Role Do They Play in Digital Infrastructure?
+What Are Legacy Systems and What Role Do They Play in a Modern Digital Infrastructure?

 From the mid-90s to the early 2000s, US companies spent nearly $2 trillion on IT hardware and software—technologies that are now classed “legacy.”
 But what are legacy systems precisely, and what function do they play in digital infrastructure?